ESMCI/visualCaseGen/paper/paper.md

 # Statement of need

-CESM is a highly flexible and comprehensive climate modeling system that allows researchers to simulate the interactions between the atmosphere, ocean, land, ice, and river systems.
-While this flexibility enables a wide range of scientific experiments, it also makes model configuration highly complex and time-consuming.
-Setting up custom CESM experiments requires navigating intricate component compatibility constraints, grid configurations, and parameterization choices, often demanding extensive expertise in the model’s internal structure.
-For non-standard experiments, users must manually modify the CESM codebase and runtime paramter files, maintain numerical and scientific consistency, and troubleshoot compatibility issues, a process that is error-prone, tedious, and time-intensive.
+CESM is a highly flexible and comprehensive climate modeling system that enables researchers to simulate interactions between the atmosphere, ocean, land, ice, and river systems.
+While this flexibility supports a wide range of scientific experiments, it also introduces significant complexity in model configuration.
+Setting up custom CESM experiments requires navigating intricate component compatibility constraints, grid configurations, and parameterization choices—often demanding extensive expertise in the model’s internal structure.
+For non-standard experiments, users must manually modify CESM’s codebase and runtime parameter files, maintain numerical and scientific consistency, and troubleshoot compatibility issues.
+This process is time-intensive, error-prone, and can take weeks before yielding a functional setup.

+A recent study by @wu2021coupled exemplifies these challenges.
+Their work involved configuring an idealized CESM experiment to study atmosphere-ocean interactions using two simplified ocean-covered models: one without continents and another with a pole-to-pole strip continent.
+The goal was to investigate how these configurations influence Hadley circulation, equatorial upwelling, and precipitation patterns (\autoref{fig:wuEtAl}).
+However, setting up these experiments required extensive manual intervention, including modifying CESM codebase, adjusting runtime parameters, consulting domain experts for component-specific configurations, and conducting numerous trial-and-error iterations.

-visualCaseGen was developed to overcome these usability barriers and streamline the CESM experiment setup process.
-As a GUI, visualCaseGen eliminates the need for manual modifications and provides an intuitive, structured approach to constructing new model configurations.
-It enables users to browse standard CESM setups, create custom model configurations, and modify grids with ease, significantly reducing setup complexity and time.
-By automating tedious configuration tasks, visualCaseGen empowers researchers to focus on scientific exploration rather than technical setup, streamlining model utilization for both idealized and sophisticated climate modeling studies.
+visualCaseGen was developed to address such usability barriers and streamline CESM experiment setup.
+As a graphical user interface (GUI), it eliminates the need for manual modifications and provides an intuitive, structured workflow for constructing model configurations. visualCaseGen allows users to browse standard CESM setups, create custom configurations, and modify grids with ease—significantly reducing setup complexity and time.

+![Sea surface temperature and precipitable water distribution from Aqua and Ridge planet simulations using CESM.
+Adapted from [@wu2021coupled].
+\label{fig:wuEtAl}](wuEtAl.png){height="300pt"}

 # Constraint Solver